 - Listen to your body!
-If you feel tired, lethargic, bloated after a meal, then dig deeper and find out the reasons, as you might be intolerant to a certain type of foods, educate yourself and find out more!
+If you feel tired, lethargic or bloated after a meal, then dig deeper and find out the reasons, as you might be intolerant to certain types of foods.
+Educate yourself and find out more!

 I am thinking of introducing a section for recipes on the blog and wanted to find out if readers are keen on this.
-Please send me an email at email@example.com or post on health2bfree.com Facebook page to let me know and if we get a good response, we can start a section for recipes that can be shared with everyone!
+Please send me an email at email@example.com to let me know and if we get good response, we can start a section for recipes which can be shared with everyone!

 Wishing you all good health and see you soon for another chapter of health2bfree.com